 After you have built the three panels, you should join them together in a professional manner, as in the free plans.
-Use several saw horses or ask a handy friend to assist you, while locking the components together.
+Use several clamps or ask a handy friend to assist you, while locking the components together.

 As we have already said, the front face of the bin should slide up, in order to have an easy access to the compost pile.
 Therefore, you should install 2×2 rails on the interior faces of the bin, as in the image.